aickletfraid/PSNowGames/README.md

 MIT

+This project has no affiliation with "Sony" or "Playstation" and its similar products at all in any way.

 Sony, Sony Entertainment Network, Playstation,  are trademarks or registered trademarks of Sony Corporation.

 DUALSHOCK, PlayStation, PS2, PS3, PS4, “PSN”  are trademarks or registered trademarks of Sony Interactive Entertainment Inc.